ppr350/project-to-do-list/README.md

             the project does not have info at the time:
             >>>>
             show the project info,

+                if
+                there is info on display at the time from another project,
+                >>>>>
+                collapse info on another project

         remove project info on previously active project,